ndawlab/vectorRPE/README.rst

 **For the neural analyses:**

-(1) ``res_cell_ac_sfn`` and all other shuffled neural data files: 1 x 23 struct array, each entry for the 23 sessions recorded for `Engelhard et al. 2019 paper. <https://www.nature.com/articles/s41586-019-1261-9>`_
+(1) ``res_cell_ac_sfn`` and shuffled data ``res_cellacsfn_shuffbins_3s_*.mat``: 1 x 23 struct array, each entry for the 23 sessions recorded for `Engelhard et al. 2019 paper. <https://www.nature.com/articles/s41586-019-1261-9>`_ Each instance of the shuffled data is created by shuffling non-overlapping 3-s bins (to maintain the autocorrelation of the signal).
+See `Engelhard et al. 2019 paper's <https://www.nature.com/articles/s41586-019-1261-9>`_ Methods > Calculation of the relative contributions of behavioural variables to neural activity for more information on the shuffled data.

 Relevant fields include:

 - ``folder``: mouse #/date for the given session.

-- ``good_tr``: ``1 x num_trials`` row vector indicates which are the good trials in which the mice were engaged in the task; that is, for all the fields below suffixed with ``_gd``, approximately 15% of trials per session were dropped if mice were not sufficiently engaged in the task, typically near the end of the session when the animal's performance decreased (See  `Engelhard et al. 2019 paper. <https://www.nature.com/articles/s41586-019-1261-9>`_ Methods > Session and Trial Selection for the exact critereon for dropping trials).
+- ``good_tr``: ``1 x num_trials`` row vector indicates which are the good trials in which the mice were engaged in the task; that is, for all the fields below suffixed with ``_gd``, approximately 15% of trials per session were dropped if mice were not sufficiently engaged in the task, typically near the end of the session when the animal's performance decreased (See  `Engelhard et al. 2019 paper's <https://www.nature.com/articles/s41586-019-1261-9>`_ Methods > Session and Trial Selection for the exact critereon for dropping trials).

 - ``whole_trial_activity``: ``num_trials x 1`` cell array, each cell an ``num_timesteps x num_neurons`` matrix containing the whole trial activity of neurons recorded.
 Note that when ``NaN`` values appear when neuron becomes unstable and we were no longer able to record meaningful neural activity.